Are you looking for things to do in New Orleans? If so – this is the ULTIMATE list!

 Marie Laveau’s House of Voodoo

 Another Marie Laveau based thing to do in New Orleans is a visit to Marie Laveau’s House of Voodoo.
 With many bizarre voodoo-related items on display including voodoo altars, spiritual items and more, it’s an incredibly interesting look at New Orleans’ voodoo past.
+If you’re looking for really interesting things to do in New Orleans, this is it!

 With many believing her ghost haunts the halls of the house, it’s a spooky way to experience the city.